 Do you have a Catholic priest on staff?

-Our chaplains contact priests from St. Thomas Aquinas Church, the local Catholic parish serving UVA.
+Our chaplains contact priests from community parishes.
 The priests respond readily and are available for emergencies.
 Note that, according to Roman Catholic belief, the Sacrament of the Sick should be offered before death, so we encourage families to make requests before the death, if at all possible.

 Why isn't there a Bible in my room?

 Literature circulated between rooms and patients can carry germs, so we do not stock Bibles in patient rooms.
-If you need a Bible or other sacred or devotional literature, contact us at 434.924.2642 or ask a staff member to contact the on-call chaplain.
+We can provide a Bible or other sacred or devotional literature upon request.

 Are your chaplains professionally trained?